sh0e/Minecraft-Template-ShoeCraft/README.md

 I apologize in advance for any trouble you may have with this, I whipped this up in about 3 days so it's not perfect.

+Let me know if you want a C++ rewrite!